miztiik/mssql-to-rds-mssql/README.md

 ### 💡 Help/Suggestions or 🐛 Bugs

 Thank you for your interest in contributing to our project.
-Whether it's a bug report, new feature, correction, or additional documentation or solutions, we greatly value feedback and contributions from our community.
+Whether it is a bug report, new feature, correction, or additional documentation or solutions, we greatly value feedback and contributions from our community.
 [Start here](/issues)

 ### 👋 Buy me a coffee